scottyab/safetynethelper/readme.md

          });
 ```

-### Add as dependancy
+### Add as dependency

-This library is not _yet_ released in Maven Central, until then you can add as a library module or use [JitPack.io](https://jitpack.io)
+This library is not _yet_ released in Maven Central, until then you can add as a library module or use [JitPack.io](https://jitpack.io/#scottyab/safetynethelper)

-** UPDATE Fri 5th June 2015: this isn't working currently, I'll publish to maven central ASAP**

 add remote maven url